mieubrisse/personal-writing/mr-magics-specious-thesis/post.md

 But rather, as a physical property of the universe (though maybe Moral Accountant Buddha exists too).

 Imagine if every time you come home you bring in flowers, or a beautiful piece of art.
-In a few weeks.. wow, such hygge.
+In a few weeks.. wow, so hygge.
 You'll feel good by virtue of surrounding yourself with nice things.

 But now suppose you District 9'd your toilet, and every rumbling in your tummy had you projectile defecating straight on the floor.
 Yep, just right there... all over the carpet, and ottoman, and... was that your cat?
 "How weird," says you, "I'm slipping and covered in shit all the time."